mmansion/kitt/README.md

 ---

-Cyto is DNA for building a range of creative coding projects, including works that involve digital media, sound art, kinetic sculpture and robotics, sensored environments and networked-based performance.
-The project is a chimera of popular libraries and original code born of the author's own personal interest for creating new media art.
-Influences range from a host of incredible tools and artworks from around the globe.
+Cyto is DNA for building a range of creative coding projects, especially works that involve digital media, sound, physical computing, robotics, interactive installation and networked-based performance.
+The project is a chimera of popular libraries and original code born of the author's personal interest for creating new media art.
+Influences range from a host of remarkable tools and artwork from around the planet.
 An an ongoing list of inspirations and credits can be [found here](CREDITS.md).*

 ---